Becoming a Nurse in Washington State

-In Washington, nursing licenses are awarded by the Washington Nursing Care Quality Assurance Commission.
+Nursing licenses are awarded by the Washington Nursing Care Quality Assurance Commission, which is overseen by the Washington State Board of Nursing.
 This organization is composed of 15 governor-appointed members, seven registered nurses (RNs), three licensed practical nurses (LPNs), three public members and two advanced registered nurse practitioners (ARNPs).
 Its goal is to ensure all applicants meet the minimum qualifications for licensure so there are consistent standards of practice across the state.
-Those interested in nursing can work toward three licenses: LPN, RN, or ARNP.
-Washington also offers a Certified Nursing Assistant (CNA) registration and certification that's regulated by the Washington State Department of Health.
-All applicants need to complete a nursing program before they can be certified.
-By attending an accredited nursing school in Washington, students can rest assured their education meets nurse licensing requirements.
-With the demand for nurses in Washington increasing, and a projected demand for 89,186 RNs by 2031 (there were 55,070 RNs in 2011), it is clear that now is a great time to seek a Washington nursing license.

-How to Get Certified Nursing Assistant (CNA) Certification in Washington
+How To Get CNA Certification in Washington State

-Candidates must attend a state-approved nursing assistant program in order to work as a CNA in Washington.
-This program must be at least 85 hours in length.
-If they desire, students who are currently enrolled in an RN or LPN program may also work as a CNA as long as they have met the minimum requirements.
-Once they've completed the educational requirements, CNA hopefuls must pass a competency exam that's based on the CNA curriculum.
-Results for this exam will be sent directly to the Department of Health for verification.
+Candidates who are pursuing a career as a certified nursing assistant must attend a state-approved nursing assistant program, which can be earned through various nursing programs in Washington.
+The program must be at least 85 hours in length.
+If they desire, students who are currently enrolled in an RN or LPN program may also work as a CNA — as long as they have met the minimum requirements.
+Once they've completed the educational portion of the nursing prerequisites online in Washington State, CNA hopefuls must pass a competency exam that's based on the CNA curriculum.
+The exam results are sent directly to the Department of Health for verification.

 If the professional is already a CNA in another state, they must provide a history of their training and professional work experience.
 Additionally, they must be able to verify that they were previously on a state Omnibus Budget Reconciliation Action registry.

 For all applicants, seven hours of training in HIV/AIDS is required.
-This training is included in Washington CNA educational programs.
-The final step is to file an application, which costs $65.
+This training is included in all Washington CNA educational programs.
+The final step is to file an application, which costs $85.

-How to Get a Licensed Practical Nurse (LPN) License in Washington
+How To Get an LPN License in Washington State

-To earn a Washington LPN license, applicants must begin by submitting to a fingerprint-based background check that will be conducted by both the FBI and the Washington State Patrol.
+There are different tracks to choose from for aspiring LPN nurses.
+Two options include online LPN to RN programs in Washington State, or there are standalone LPN online programs in Washington State.
+All aspiring LPNs are required to earn a Washington LPN license, and applicants must begin by submitting a fingerprint-based background check conducted by both the FBI and the Washington State Patrol.
 Next, they will have to choose either licensure by examination (for new LPNs) or licensure by endorsement (for LPNs from another state).
-Both applications will ask about demographic information, personal data, professional education, and AIDS education and training.
-Applicants will need to submit an $85 fee along with their application.
+Both applications ask about demographic information, personal data, professional education, and AIDS education and training.
+Applicants need to submit an $85 fee along with their application.

-Examination applicants must also provide a certificate of completion along with official transcripts from their nursing program in order to be eligible to take the NCLEX-PN exam.
-This exam costs $200 to complete and must be passed to earn a Washington nursing license.
+Examination applicants must also provide a certificate of completion along with official transcripts from their nursing program in order to be eligible to take the National Council Licensure Examination for LPNs (NCLEX-PN).
+This exam costs $200, and students must pass it in order to earn a Washington nursing license.